Maximal Objectives in the Multi-armed Bandit with Applications

 The next two terms in our instance-dependent bound arise from the regret incurred due to committing to a suboptimal arm, which can be shown to be $\textup{O}(K^{1/3} T^{2/3} \sqrt{\log K})$ in the worst case, thus matching the guarantee of ETC. The first of these terms is not problematic since it is the same as the regret arising under ETC. The second term arises due to the inevitably increased misidentifications occurring due to stopping early in adaptive versions of ETC. If the confidence bounds are aggressively small, then this term increases.
 In ADA-ETC, the upper confidence bounds used in exploration are tuned to be as small as possible while ensuring that this term is no larger than $\textup{O}(K^{1/3} T^{2/3})$ in the worst case (see Remark~\ref{rem:ub}).
-Thus, our tuning of the Explore phase ensures that the performance gains during exploration does not come at the cost of higher worst-case regret (in the leading-order) due to misidentification. \begin{remark} It is possible to show that using the confidence bounds of UCB1 under ADA-ETC results in the same asymptotic instance-dependent regret bound of $\textup{O}(\log T)$ and an instance-independent regret bound of $\textup{O}(K^{1/3} T^{2/3} \sqrt{\log K})$ in the worst case.
+Thus, our tuning of the Explore phase ensures that the performance gains during exploration do not come at the cost of higher worst-case regret (in the leading order) due to misidentification. \begin{remark} {\it It is possible to show that using the confidence bounds of UCB1 under ADA-ETC results in the same asymptotic instance-dependent regret bound of $\textup{O}(\sum_{i\geq 2}\mu_1\log T/\Delta_i^2)$ and an instance-independent regret bound of $\textup{O}(K^{1/3} T^{2/3} \sqrt{\log K})$ in the worst case.
 However, for fixed $T$ and $K$, the bounds derived for ADA-ETC, as defined, have an improved dependence on the instance owing to the reasons mentioned in Remark~\ref{rem:ub}.
 As we shall see in Section~\ref{sec:numerics}, this results in significant performance gains for practical values of $T$ and $K$.
-Optimizing finite $T$ performance is particularly important, since in training applications, the assumption of skill increments being i.i.d. is not expected to hold when $T$ is large. \end{remark}
+Optimizing finite $T$ performance is particularly important for our applications as discussed in Section~\ref{sec:intro}.} \end{remark}